Join us at Future Branches 2024 in Austin, TX →. Use discount code for 25% off registration: FBA25SP.

 3 Questions If You’re Considering Remaining Open During Construction

-Many credit union executives believe that remaining open during construction is the best option.
-Understandably, they want to limit the inconvenience to current members by continuing to offer the services they need to process transactions and other normal business.
+Many credit union and community bank executives believe that remaining open during construction is the best option.
+Understandably, they want to limit the inconvenience to current members or customers by continuing to offer the services they need to process transactions and other normal business.

 But this may not be the best option.
 You’ll need to answer the three questions below if you plan to stay open during the branch remodel construction process.